Cozy Peach Kitchen

 • Perfect for meal prep: This recipe can easily be doubled for meal prep because it keeps for up to 4 days in the fridge.

-• Dietary-features: vegetarian, vegan, nut-free, gluten-free (just use gluten-free certified oats!)
+• Dietary features: vegetarian, vegan, nut-free, gluten-free (just use gluten-free certified oats!)

 Ingredients

-Labeled ingredients used to make blueberry overnight oats
+Labeled ingredients used to make overnight oats.

 • Rolled oats are the best kind of oat to use for overnight oats because they soak up liquid without becoming too soggy, which happens when you use instant oats or quick-cooking oats.
+If you prefer very soft overnight oats, I recommend using instant oats.

 • Blueberries: I prefer frozen blueberries in overnight oats because of their texture, but fresh blueberries also work.
+Frozen blueberries also create a beautiful vivid blue color when they are blended.

 Steps 1 through 4 to make overnight oats